OpenBankingUK/knowledge-base-pub/docs/standards/general/vrp.md

 The PISP asserts it is sweeping and so would need to be able to prove that it is if questioned.

-### **Is event notification mandatory for sweeping?**
+### **Is event notification mandatory for sweeping when the linked account is no longer available either temporarily or permanently??**

-This is optional until the current versions of the specifications.
+This is optional under the current versions of the specifications.
 However, the functionality can be supported.

 ### **What if an account linked to a VRP consent is no longer available (temporarily or permanently)?**